It had two chocolate-covered wafer fingers and was launched in 1976 by

 were phased out in the early 90's - please bring them back!
 You used to

 get different fruit flavoured fondant centres and it was always a

-surprise as to which one you'd bite into next!
+surprise as to which one you'd bite into next.
 You can still get the

-mint and orange bars seperately, though.
+mint and orange bars separately, though.

 Jelly Babies.
 I suppose it was Tom Baker's fault for getting me hooked on these!
 As Doctor Who back in the 80s his catchphrase used to be "would you like a jelly baby?".

 Fresh and fruity, these sweets are firm on the outside and jelly on the inside.

 gorgeously fruity and chewy, and bursting with flavour.
 They were,

 apparently, invented in 1861 by Boston (USA) confectioner William

 are traditional Mini sweets with sentiments printed within a 'love